bsuprio/dsp_research_paper/README.md

 # dsp_research_paper

-The application requires some libraries to be installed which can be done by the help of requirements.txt file
+The application requires some libraries to be installed which can be done by the help of requirements.txt file.
+Install python and pip on the system before executing the following command

 `pip install -r requirements.txt`